 You can fix a serving problem instantly.
 Here’s how:

-When a player is suffering this problem, the ball is usually hit out of the hand.
+When a player who likes drop serves is suffering this problem, the ball is usually hit out of the hand.
 In other words, the ball isn’t dropped to the paddle as the paddle swings upward.
 Or, more specifically, the ball is dropped only a couple of inches.
 Instead, hold the ball up higher, and drop it at least twelve inches (30 cm) to the paddle.
 In most cases, this is all it takes to rectify the problem instantly.
 In more severe cases, you can try dropping the ball from an even higher distance.

 People in a slump usually try fixing their service problem by changing their technique.
 They’ll experiment with a different stance, a different stroke, but most of all, they’ll try simpler, less powerful serves.
 Don’t do that!
 Do not try to serve differently than you always have.
 If you have been serving powerfully, keep serving powerfully in the same way.
 Otherwise, you’ve just burdened yourself with having to learn a new technique in addition to dealing with a slump.